ChaoZhang173/1D-peloton/README.md

    Use a smart pointer particle_data to store all particles in Global_Data class.
    The 1st particle is near but NOT at the pellet surface Pellet surface: -0.5*initial spacing
    New particles will be push and added into the particle list
+   Neighbour: Left neighbour for p0 and right neighbour for plast are stored in a ghost particle list

 ## Usage: